PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

 **Core Parameters:**

 - `name: "Hydra 70"` - Name of the interceptor.
-- `agentClass: CARRIER_INTERCEPTOR` - Identifies this as a carrier-type interceptor.
+- `agent_type: CARRIER_INTERCEPTOR` - Identifies this as a carrier-type interceptor.
 - `cost: 30000` - Cost per unit for simulation analysis.

 **Performance Characteristics:**

 - **Acceleration Settings:**
   - High normal acceleration (300 m/s²) at reference speed.
-  - No forward acceleration (`maxForwardAcceleration: 0`), so relies on initial boost.
+  - No forward acceleration (`max_forward_acceleration: 0`), so relies on initial boost.
   - Reference speed of 1000 m/s for scaling acceleration.

 - **Boost Phase:**